A quick look back

 A structured format allows for automatic validation and publishing.
 It can leverage a controlled vocabulary to standardize terminology and data becomes much easier to search and analyze.
-It also brings Canada in line with other countries by leveraging an international document standard (SPL).
+It also brings Canada in line with other countries by leveraging an international document standard (SPL or Structured Product Labeling).
 By adopting the SPL standard, Health Canada has also provided speed and simplicity for technology providers to adapt their existing solutions for the Health Canada XML PM implementation, rather than starting from scratch.
-This change means companies distributing drug products in Canada will be able to meet this mandate more quickly and smoothly by selecting a technology partner, such as Reed Tech, with established expertise in the SPL realm.
+This change means that companies distributing drug products in Canada will be able to meet this mandate much more efficiently and smoothly by selecting a technology partner, such as Reed Tech, with established expertise in the SPL realm.

-Health Canada is also looking at this initiative to increase efficiency and provide Canadians with more relevant and concise drug product information, which will make it easier for patients and prescribers to interpret, ultimately improving treatment experience.
+Health Canada is also looking at this initiative to more efficiently distribute drug products, which will make it easier for patients and prescribers to interpret.
+This will ultimately improve the patient treatment experience.

 Similarities and differences to the FDA SPL Program